 Current Committees, Task Forces and Advisory Boards

-The 2019 Conference Planning Committee plans the ICMA Annual Conference.
-The 2019 committee, which will plan ICMA's 105th annual conference in Nashville, Tennessee.
+The Conference Planning Committee plans the ICMA Annual Conference.
+The 2019 committee will be planning ICMA's 105th annual conference in Nashville, Tennessee.
 The committee had an orientation meeting on Tuesday, Sept 25, 2018, during this year’s conference in Baltimore.
 The committee’s main meeting will be held in Nashville beginning at 5:00 p.m. on Friday, November 16, 2018, and will adjourn by noon on Sunday, November 18th.
 Committee members are appointed for a term of one year.

 The Advisory Board on Graduate Education (ABGE) is a member group that meets jointly with professors of public administration for the purpose of enhancing the education of future local government management professionals.
 ABGE members are appointed by ICMA's executive director and work hand-in-hand with NASPAA's Local Government Management Education Committee, through two subcommittees: Academic Connections, and Filling the Pipeline.
 ABGE members have created a number of useful tools for improving the education of future managers, including Model Internship Guidelines and Guidelines for Managers Who Teach, which can be found at icma.org/teach.
 The ABGE is made up of about 70 members and meets annually at the ICMA conference and holds conference calls throughout the year.